 - a.
 CCRPC and GBIC will work with ACCD to have business/industrial parks recognized as benefit locations in state designation programs.
 (Funded by GBIC and CCRPC.
 No direct additional employment is expected, but this would help to create future opportunities.) - b.
 Rather than re-zoning land for industrial development, development should be prioritized on land that is already zoned for industrial uses, or that has been used for industrial processes in the past.
 This will ensure that industrial development is concentrated in areas planned for growth.
 To advance this, CCRPC will continue the strategies discussed in Strategy 2 of this plan. - c.
 Prepare a "longevity analysis" to project when additional fully-serviced and permitted land should be added to the regional inventory (GBIC action). - 3.
 Workforce Education and Skills Development Promote public/private partnerships for education that connect the skills development infrastructure of our institutions of higher education, vocational programs, and technical schools with the direct needs of the Vermont workforce.
 If education takes place with connections to our economic needs, students and retrained workers will have their skill sets match with the employment market. - a.
-Maintain, improve and market the assets that attract and retain young professionals, such as the Vermont brand and local brands, social and professional opportunities, and affordable and attractive housing. - b.
-Review the recommendations of the Act 69 Working Group on State Workforce Development and the Vermont Futures Project's Workforce Solution Report when complete, and determine how to best advance the recommendations. - c.
-See Strategy 6 for more actions - 4.
+Maintain, improve and market the assets that attract and retain young professionals, such as the Vermont brand and local brands, social and professional opportunities, and affordable and attractive housing. - BIC will work to advance the recommendations of the S.135 Working Group's State Workforce Development System Report of Findings and Recommendations.
+CCRPC will assist with this work where appropriate. - c.
+Review the recommendations of the Act 69 Working Group on State Workforce Development and the Vermont Futures Project's Workforce Solution Report when complete, and determine how to best advance the recommendations. - d.c.See Strategy 6 for more actions - 4.
 Innovation and Entrepreneurial Development Promote and expand the support ecosystem for entrepreneurs: providers, programs, and services available in the State to create an economic system of resources that is easily navigable at all stages of the innovation and entrepreneurial continuum.
-This support ecosystem must aggregate and address services such as finding capital, mentorship, prototyping, commercialization, etc. - a.
-Encourage home-based small businesses throughout the Region as allowed by municipal zoning, and ensure that sufficient telecommunications infrastructure, especially high-speed internet, is available to make these businesses possible. - b.
-Encourage co-working spaces, generator spaces and business incubators to provide low-cost space for new business + innovation. - c.
+This support ecosystem must aggregate and address services such as finding capital, mentorship, prototyping, commercialization, etc. - Encourage home-based small businesses throughout the Region as allowed by municipal zoning., and - Ensure that sufficient telecommunications infrastructure, especially high-speed internet, is available to make these businesses possible.
+Support the State of Vermont's Broadband Action Plan goals of ensuring universal availability of internet speeds of 10/1 megabits per second by 2020, and 100/100 megabits per second by 2024. - a.c.
+Encourage co-working spaces, generator spaces and business incubators to provide low-cost space for new business + innovation.

+- b.d.
 Research successful efforts to capitalize on the entrepreneurial spirit of recent immigrants and ensure that they are a cornerstone of economic development policy and actions, and incorporate strategies as appropriate. - 5.
 Creative Economy and the Arts Arts and the creative economy are what drives a large and diverse amount of economic activity in our region (e.g. local foods, design, technology, media, craftsmanship/fabrication, arts, emergent media, music, dance, festivals, education, and recreation).
 This portion of the economy is fundamentally unique in that it is a significant contributor to the culture in our region.
 Support creative economy and arts programs and efforts.